Lauferreira/Lauferreira/README.md

--futura nutricionista
+- grata e abençoada
-- grata e abençoada💅
+- futura nutricionista
 - cursando tec.rob
 <!---
 Lauferreira/Lauferreira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.